 You can leave the sides bare or cover the cake completely, your choice.
 Decorate the top with any remaining frosting and more chocolate chips for a fun presentation.

-Sure!
-The cake layers can be baked, cooled, and covered tightly at room temperature overnight.
+Make-ahead instructions: The cake layers can be baked, cooled, and covered tightly at room temperature overnight.
 Unfrosted cake layers can be frozen up to 2 to 3 months.
 Thaw overnight in the refrigerator and bring to room temperature before assembling with frosting and serving.

-Pro Tip: Choose your size and height of cake
+Choose your size and height of cake

 This recipe is written for an 8-inch round cake with 3 layers, but you can alter the pan sizes and the number of layers to suit your needs.
-Here are some alternate cake sizes and number of layers to try:

 No matter which size layered cookie cake you make, use the bake time listed as a loose guideline.
 When the cake layers are lightly brown on top and a toothpick inserted in the center comes out mostly clean, they're done.